 So, should you get your blood sugar levels checked?
 It will likely depend on your age and risk factors.
 The American Diabetes Association suggests asymptomatic people get tested at a minimum every three years over age 45.
 But, because high blood sugar is “often asymptomatic and can cause complications if left untreated, people with risk factors such as being overweight, having a high-risk race or ethnicity [such as African-American], or lipid problems should be screened periodically with a blood test,” says endocrinologist Kathleen Dungan, MD, of The Ohio State University Wexner Medical Center.
 In addition, “anyone with a family history of diabetes should get their glucose tested and inquire about having your A1C checked as part of their annual visit to their primary care physician,” Clement says.
 If you have risk factors, talk to you doctor about how often you should be screened and what age to start.

 If you’re pregnant, a doctor will also have you take a glucose tolerance test, which involves drinking a sugary liquid to see how your body responds.
 It’s a test that can pick up gestational diabetes.
 “During pregnancy, women’s bodies have to produce three times more insulin than normal,” Clement says.
 “Not everyone can handle this increased demand, and for those women, blood sugar starts going up around the 23rd or 24th week of pregnancy.
 These women likely will be placed on a special diet to control blood sugar.”
-Look for these signs of gestational diabetes to prevent serious complications.

 You should tell your doctor about these symptoms